wes-sleeman/Mithril/README.md

 `char`
 `string`

 Implementations MAY define additional base types.
-Type records evaluate to a type that preseves the order order of their items.
+Type records evaluate to a type that preserves the order order of their items.
 Each item's key is preserved verbatim and the associated type expression corresponds to the required type of the value correlated to that key.
 If no key is specified, the type corresponds to the required type at that position.